wasp-lang/wasp/web/docs/introduction/getting-started.md

 :::note Running Wasp on Mac with Mx chip (arm64) **Experiencing the 'Bad CPU type in executable' issue on a device with arm64 (Apple Silicon)?**
-Given that the wasp binary is built for x86 and not for arm64 (Apple Silicon), you'll need to install [Rosetta on your Mac](https://support.apple.com/en-us/HT211861).
+Given that the wasp binary is built for x86 and not for arm64 (Apple Silicon), you'll need to install [Rosetta on your Mac](https://support.apple.com/en-us/HT211861) if you are using a Mac with Mx (M1, M2, ...).
 Rosetta is a translation process that enables users to run applications designed for x86 on arm64 (Apple Silicon).
 To install Rosetta, run the following command in your terminal
 ```bash
 softwareupdate --install-rosetta
 ```